Dipartimento di Ingegneria informatica, automatica e gestionale Antonio Ruberti - DIAG

 Institutional homepage at my department

 - NEWS.
-Lectures of the first semester of the academic year 2020/21 in our Information Engineering School at Sapienza will start in the week of Monday, October 5, and will follow the Sapienza Phase 3 procedures for handling of Covid-19 sanitary situation.
-The lectures of my courses Robotics 2 (6 credits) and Locomotion and Haptic Interfaces (module of 3 credits) take place in the classroom (with some restrictions) and will be available to Sapienza students.
+In the academic year 2020/21, all lectures follow the Sapienza Phase 3 procedures for handling the Covid-19 sanitary situation.
+In the second semester, lectures of my courses Robotics 2 (6 credits) and Locomotion and Haptic Interfaces (module of 3 credits) take place in the classroom (with some restrictions) and are also available in streaming to Sapienza students.
 Since June 2021, written/oral exams take place with a mixed option for students (in presence or remotely).
-My office hours for students will still be held remotely.
-For the exams, please check the pages of each of my courses/modules.
-For more details on how to contact me, please see the Teaching page (or my official Sapienza Notice Board).
+My office hours for students continue to be held remotely, unless otherwise stated.
+For details and updates, please check the pages of each of my courses/modules.
+For my contacts, please see the Teaching page (or my official Sapienza Notice Board).

 - Recent keynotes, invited talks, and presentations at workshops: